cockroachdb/docs/_includes/common/basic-terms.md

 ### Organization

-An authorization hierarchy rooted in a billing account.
-All {{ site.data.products.db }} database clusters belong to an organization.
-The user of the billing account at the root creates or invites other admin users to the organization.
+In {{ site.data.products.db }}, an organization corresponds to an authorization hierarchy rooted in a billing account.
+The user of the billing account can add or invite other users to the organization.

 Learn more: [Overview of the CockroachDB Cloud two-level authorization model]({{ link_prefix }}authorization.html#overview-of-the-cockroachdb-cloud-two-level-authorization-model)